-These teas did pass my personal litmus test (the founders also sent me their teas’ toxicity lab reports), I’m therefore sharing them with you.
+These teas did pass my personal litmus test.
+I’m therefore sharing them with you.

 Leaves from the tea plant, Camellia sinensis, have been brewed to make a health-promoting beverage for thousands of years.
 The earliest known tea consumption dates back to 2737 BC, according to ancient Chinese legend.
 As the story goes, the Chinese emperor, Shen-Nung, was boiling water when some leaves from a tea bush accidentally fell in.
 From that point on, tea became a regular part of the Chinese diet and was considered to be a health tonic.

-During the Tang Dynasty (in the 8th century) the native people of the Chinese Yunnan Province, near Tibet, found a way to make a more concentrated medicine – a tea paste.
+During the Tang Dynasty (in the 8th century) the native people of the Chinese Yunnan Province, near Tibet, created a concentrated tea paste.
 Tea-infused water was boiled over and over again until a concentrated paste was formed.
-This “Cha Gao,” literally, “tea paste” was either consumed straight or dissolved into water to promote wellness and vitality.
+This “Cha Gao,” literally “tea paste,” was either consumed straight or dissolved into water to support wellness and vitality.

 White, green, and black teas are all dried leaves from the tea plant, Camellia sinensis.
 The difference between the three is whether or not they contain buds, how much they are oxidized, and whether they are allowed to ferment.
 The processing of the teas impacts the caffeine levels as well as the benefits derived from drinking each type.